ghuertaramos/Inat_Images/README.md

 - `Large`  - Maximum width or length =1024px
 - `Original`  - Maximum width or length =2048px

+`-a` `--annotation` - Filter by annotation. [default --  `None`] Provide a vector of two IDs:
+The first ID corresponds to the annotation term (e.g., Life Stage, Sex, etc.).
+The second ID corresponds to the annotation value (e.g., Adult, Flowering, etc.).
+Example: `-a` 1,2 filters for "Life Stage = Adult".
+For more details about annotations and their IDs, see this guide on [iNaturalist](https://forum.inaturalist.org/t/how-to-use-inaturalists-search-urls-wiki-part-2-of-2/18792).

 `-y` `--year`  - Return observations for a given **year** (can only be one year) [default --  `None`]

 `-m` `--month` - Return observations for a given **month**, must be numeric, 1-12 [default -- `None`]